Zainulabdin-burfat/rbac/README.md

 php artisan create:permission
 ```

-<h4>Finally, in your application's config/auth.php configuration file, you should define an api authentication guard and set the driver option to passport.
-This will instruct your application to use Passport's TokenGuard when authenticating incoming API requests:</h4>
+<h4>Define an api authentication guard and set the driver option to passport in config/auth.php</h4>

 ```php
 'guards' => [